 Corbett, A. L. 1998.
-Root responses to nutrient heterogeneity: a comparison of dominant and subordinate species from old fields.
-Ph.D.
+Root responses to nutrient heterogeneity: A comparison of dominant and subordinate species from old fields.
 Dissertation, Michigan State University, East Lansing, Michigan, USA.

 Many potential mechanisms have been proposed to explain coexistence among plant species.
 Spatial heterogeneity in soil resources at scales smaller than individual plants may promote coexistence by forcing a trade-off between the efficient locating of nutrient patches (scale foraging) and the efficient exploiting of nutrient patches (precision foraging).
 Evidence from Campbell et al. (1991) suggests that dominant species use a scale foraging strategy whereas subordinate species use a precision foraging strategy.